-They involve pensions administrators being set up to process basic queries in real-time and through digital channels, not just when speaking to members over the phone.
-Real-time processing will in turn increase the emphasis on advanced workflows, automated processes and systemised calculations, as well as the ability to digitally capture and share scheme rules internally and externally.
+They involve pensions administrators being set up to process requests in real-time, including through digital channels, not just when speaking to members over the phone.
+Real-time processing will in turn increase the emphasis on advanced workflows, automated processes and systemised calculations.

-Increasing the capacity and caability to re-design processes will be essential to ensure members experience a process of high quality that requires minimal effort, delivered in a timely manner.
+Increasing the capacity and capability to re-design processes will be essential to ensure members experience a process of high quality that requires minimal effort, delivered in a timely manner.

 Pension administrators need to take a look at the end-to-end experience of their members and ask themselves ‘what’s really getting in the way of great experiences?'